 Empty Trash for completely removing the app from your Mac.

-I recommend the App Cleaner software to uninstall apps on Mac.
+We recommend the App Cleaner software to uninstall apps on Mac.
 It makes it very easy and super-fast to find and uninstall any application completely and safely.